sqlfluff/sqlfluff/docs/source/layout.rst

       breaks may be allowed, but if not they should *touch* the element before.

    *  The value of :code:`inline` is effectively the same as :code:`touch` but in addition, no line breaks are allowed.
-This best illustrated by the :code:`spacing_within` a qualified identifier like :code:`my_schema.my_table`.
+This is best illustrated by the :code:`spacing_within` a qualified identifier like :code:`my_schema.my_table`.